QuarkChain/go-ethereum/README.md

 by changing the default gas limit blocks converge to (`--miner.targetgaslimit`) and the price transactions are accepted at (`--miner.gasprice`).

-If using tendermint as consensus (like web3q_galileo or web3q_testnet), since tendermint consensus requires using p2p protocol to reach consensus among nodes, it uses 33333 as default port and can be specified by `--validator.port`.
+If using Tendermint as consensus (like web3q_galileo or web3q_testnet), since Tendermint consensus requires using p2p protocol to reach consensus among nodes, it uses 33333 as default port and can be specified by `--validator.port`.
 Tendermint node key can also be specified by `--validator.nodekey`.